3 days in Milan: Itinerary of what to see in Milan (+ map)

 But if you appreciate beautiful architecture, the Cimitero Monumentale di Milano is probably one of the best things you’ll see in Milan.

 You will see a large collection of Italian statues, Greek temples, obelisks and a small version of Trajan’s Column.
-All visitors are treated with reverence and respect and just walk quietly through the cemetery.
+All visitors behave respectfully and walk quietly through the cemetery.

 Cimitero Monumentale di Milano